-- It follows from the preceding descriptive account that a defining characteristic of the Antarctic Treaty System - its structure as well as its functionalities - is the intimate interrelationship of policy and science.
+It follows from the preceding descriptive account that a defining characteristic of the Antarctic treaty system, its structure as well as its functionalities, is the intimate interrelationship of policy and science.
 It should, furthermore, be observed that this interrelationship is not a static entity, but a long-ongoing "interface", the nature of which should display dynamic aspects which over time may be assumed to affect science as well as policy.
 For the scholar as well as for the practician, this raises questions which should merit further investigation.
-One such question would, perhaps rather obviously, concern the implications of this interface for scientific research: How has this affected the choices of subject matter to be studied, the strategic decisions on research programmes and projects, - i.e. the direction, the emphasis and the content of the research?
-(For a case in point, see the preceding paragraph which deals with the preponderance of environment conservation issues in the scientific cooperation under the ATS auspices).
-Another question which the nature of this science/policy interface raises, would be its implications for the stratagems, through which the ATS has been able to respond to various stresses without losing its essential character.
+One such question would, perhaps rather obviously, concern the implications of this interface for scientific research: How has this affected the choices of subject matter to be studied, the strategic decisions on research programmes and projects, that is, the direction, the emphasis and the content of the research?
+Another question which the nature of this science/policy interface raises would be its implications for the stratagems, through which the ATS has been able to respond to various stresses without losing its essential character.
 And, furthermore, what can be said about these stratagems?

-The identification of such topics, which could usefully be subjected to closer analytic studies, would, however, also lead us directly over to the topic suggested in the next bullet point: - One would have reason to expect that the parties to the Antarctic Treaty (separately or together) as well as other interested parties will see the forthcoming 50th anniversary as an occasion not only to celebrate, but also to make some stocktaking possibly including in-depth analyses of the functioning and the functionalities of the Treaty, of the experience that has been gained during this half-century and of the Treaty's suitability and possible adaptability for meeting the demands of the future.
-Thus, it has been announced that a so-called "Antarctic Treaty Summit" will be convened at the Smithsonian Institution in Washington D.C. from 30 November to 3 December 2009.
-The stated purpose of this summit meeting is to "assess the legacy of the Antarctic Treaty" in connection with the 50th anniversary of the signing of the Treaty.
-The point of departure will, it seems, be retrospective, but in an assessment of "the legacy" it would be difficult to evade the task of taking into consideration the relevance of such an assessment for the possible future perspectives.
-This could most likely be an interesting exercise.
+The treaty's 50th anniversary was observed by the consultative parties insofar as they adopted, at the ATCM XXXII, a ministerial declaration (Antarctic, 2009), where they duly reaffirmed their continued commitment to the objectives and purposes of the treaty and the other elements of the treaty system.
+One would, however, have had reason to expect that the parties to the Antarctic treaty (separately or together) as well as other interested parties would have seen the treaty's 50th anniversary as an occasion not only to celebrate, but also to make some stock-taking, possibly including in-depth analyses of the functioning and the functionalities of the treaty, of the experience that had been gained during this half-century and of the treaty's suitability and possible adaptability for meeting the demands of the future.
+This, however, does not appear to have happened, beyond a few feeble attempts.
+Among the more notable initiatives of this kind was the so-called "Antarctic treaty summit" that took place at the Smithsonian institution in Washington D.C. from 30 November to 3 December, 2009 (Summit, 2009).
+The stated purpose of this summit meeting was to "assess the legacy of the Antarctic treaty" in connection with the 50th anniversary of the signing of the treaty.
+The retrospective perspective notwithstanding, one would assume that an assessment of "the legacy" would necessarily take into consideration the relevance of such an assessment for the possible future perspectives.
+This could possibly have been an interesting exercise, but it does not seem to have brought about much in the way of forward-looking thinking.

-Sedative or Spur?
+Sedative or spur?

 A common aspect of the Antarctic territorial claims of all the seven claimants is their frail international recognition.
-Even though the legal arguments may have seemed rock-solid, the status of the claims from the outset and onwards were defined by a noticeable absence of a secure anchorage provide by a broad international recognition.
+Even though the legal arguments may have seemed rock-solid, the status of the claims from the outset and onwards were defined by a noticeable absence of a secure anchorage provided by a broad international recognition.
 Furthermore, the claims were actively challenged from various quarters, above all the United States, but also the Soviet Union.
-By virtue of their annexations in the south, each of the claimants had also incurred a need or put a pressure on themselves to act assertively - the pressure to demonstrate to themselves and to others that they meant business with their claims, and a need to demonstrate visually through appropriate kinds of actions that they deserved to be acknowledged as serious international actors.
+By virtue of their annexations in the south, each of the claimants had also incurred a need or put a pressure on themselves to act assertively, the pressure to demonstrate to themselves and to others that they meant business with their claims, and a need to demonstrate visually through appropriate kinds of actions that they deserved to be acknowledged as serious international actors.